blackmja/blackmja.github.io/README.md

 ![image 4](4.PNG)
 ---

-## Placing the circles and their respective colors.
+## This places the circles and matches them with their respective colors.

 ![image 5](5.PNG)
 ![image 6](6.PNG)
 ---

-## Function to darken the circles when hovering over them.
+## This is a function to darken the circles when hovering over them.

 ![image 7](7.PNG)
 ---